Dodgers vs. Astros: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Betting Records & Stats

-- The Dodgers are 36-26 in games they were listed as the moneyline favorite (winning 58.1% of those games).
+- The Dodgers have a 37-26 record in games they were listed as the moneyline favorite (winning 58.7% of those games).

-- Los Angeles has an 8-9 record (winning 47.1% of its games) when it has played as moneyline favorites of -175 or shorter.

-- The Dodgers have a 63.6% chance to win this contest based on the moneyline's implied probability.
+- Based on this contest's moneyline, the Dodgers' implied win probability is 58.3%.

-- Los Angeles has played in 75 games with set over/under, and have combined with opponents to go over the total 40 times (40-30-5).
+- Los Angeles has had an over/under set by oddsmakers 76 times, and have combined with opponents to go over the total in 41 of those games (41-30-5).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!